Abandonment of Goods or Possessions

 - Goods left by departing tenants remain the property of the tenants.

-- Old TVs and apparently worthless items might look like rubbish - and probably are - but they belong to the tenants.
+- Old TVs and apparently worthless items might look like rubbish - and may well be - but they belong to the tenants.

 - Landlords cannot interfere with a tenant's goods or possessions.
 (Torts) Interference with goods Act 1977.

-- The tenants must be advised that their possessions remain and are given an opportunity to collect or recover their belongings.
+- The tenants must be advised that their possessions remain and be given an opportunity to collect or recover their belongings.

-- A reasonable period of notice must be allowed prior to discarding another's possessions.
+- A reasonable period of notice must be allowed prior to discarding a tenant's possessions.

-- Reasonable costs for storage may be charged and tenants should be advised of this too.
+- Reasonable costs for storage may be charged and tenants should be advised of this.

-- This is the sort of foresight which is ideally provided within the tenancy agreement prior to establishing a tenancy.
+- This is the sort of foresight which is ideally provided within the written tenancy agreement prior to establishing a tenancy avoiding potential disputes over such matters later in the tenancy.

 See also